JMarcan/software_engineering_python_cpp/route_planning/README.md

       * Install the required dependencies (compiler, cmake etc.) in the WSL(as mentioned above for ubuntu)
       * Configure CLion to use the WSL [toolchain](https://www.jetbrains.com/help/clion/how-to-use-wsl-development-environment-in-product.html#wsl-tooclhain)
       * Use the WSL toolchain to build the project
-      * If you are still facing errors, visit this [link](https://github.com/udacity/CppND-Route-Planning-Project/issues/9).

-* If you are facing errors with --config try to remove -- from the command.